ziggi24/Hack-Attack/readme.md

 ## MVP

-- game plays three rounds with different sequences
+- ~game plays for 60 seconds and the player can attempt as many sequences as possible~
-- very basic UI elements and art style
+- ~very basic UI elements and art style~
-- play can win the game
-- player can lose if they run out of time or guess incorrectly 3 times
+- ~game can be completed and has an end screen that displays score~
-- game can reset and be played again from the start without refreshing page
+- ~game can reset and be played again from the start without refreshing page~

 ## Strech Goals

-- better looking art, style, layout, etc
+- ~better looking art, style, layout, etc~
-- surprise ending
 - soundtrack
-- each button plays a sound when interacted with
+- ~each button plays a sound when interacted with~
 - more buttons, knobs, dials, etc!